-A monthly subscription box of Chylobinoid CBDa cream delivered right to your door with a 50% savings in the introductory shipment, plus a FREE Body Balm Stick valued at $24.95.
-Subsequent shipments save you up to 25%.
+A monthly subscription box of Chylobinoid CBDa cream delivered right to your door with a 50% savings in the introductory shipment, plus a FREE Body Balm Stick with your first shipment valued at $24.95.
+Plus, savings on every subsequent shipment!

 Our items are guaranteed for their normal life under standard, non-commercial use.

 Offered exclusively by Hammacher Schlemmer, this is the subscription for High Potency CBDa Cream that ensures you are automatically supplied with fast-acting relief from arthritis pain, back pain, sore muscles and joints, skin irritation, and more.
 Recommended to athletes by Dr. Scott Palmer, professional sports team physician, because “it more selectively and robustly reduces pain and inflammation and penetrates deeper into the tissue”, this CBDa cream contains 650 mg of the CBDa-rich compound Chylobinoid.
 This exclusive compound is created from 100% US produced hemp through a proprietary extraction and filtering process and is infused with Magnesium for superior absorption to deliver greater and more consistent pain relief.
 Scott Douglass, author of The Athletes Guide to CBD, opined that “Within two days of applying the Chylobinoid cream I began to notice significant improvement, and within a week the stiffness and tenderness was gone”.
 This non-prescription CBDa cream with deep pain relief properties contains 0.2% menthol and applies easily without leaving a greasy residue.
 In soothing natural lavender or unscented for those who prefer fragrance-free pain relief.
 The convenient subscription offers guaranteed savings on subsequent shipments of CBDa cream at your choice of intervals.
 It arrives in discreet packaging.
 Best when stored at room temperature of 68-72 degrees.
 One ounce jar.